2017 Congressional Art Competition

 - Drawings: colored pencil, pencil, ink, marker, pastels, charcoal (It is recommended that charcoal and pastel drawings be fixed.)

 - Mixed Media: use of more than two mediums such as pencil, ink, watercolor, etc.

 - Computer-generated art.

-Artwork will hang in the Capitol for the entire year of the exhibition and cannot be returned to the students earlier.
-Students should, therefore, submit artwork they will not need for other purposes.
+Because the student’s artwork will hang in the Capitol for the entire year of the exhibition it cannot be returned to the student earlier.
+Students should submit artwork they will not need for other purposes.